Biacode/presentations/rustlang/pages/overview.md

 ---

 # Concurrency
-Mutable state is not bad.
+Mutable state is not bad. <br/>
-Shared immutable state is not bad.
+Shared immutable state is not bad. <br/>
-Shared mutable state is bad.
+Shared mutable state is bad. <br/>
-Ownership and borrowing _by default_ prevents data races
+Ownership and borrowing _by default_ prevents data races.

 ---